Stephen-Montague/viktory-ii-komputer/README.md

-# disasters-in-game-dev
-Project to record indie game failures and works in progress that may never succeed: until they do.
+# Viktory II Komputer & Game Portfolio
+Quick initial site links to my special Chrome Extension for the board game Viktory II on GamesByEmail and provides game sound credits.

+Work in progress.